shader-slang/slang-binaries/lua-modules/README.md

 }
 ```

-This format is likely to change in the future to provide more more nuanced information about packages.
+This format may change in the future to provide more more nuanced information about packages.

 Note that the default overriding location mechanism used currently doesn't use links/softlinks it replaces paths in build files.
 That may not work for some scenarios.

 Putting the submodules into the json, allows for overridding a dependency to a specific path.
-Dependencies can be returned via
+In use

 ```
+-- Get the slang-pack module
+slangPack = require("slang-pack")
+-- Get the slangUtil module - it is useful for determining the target slangUtil = require("slang-util")

+-- Load the dependencies from the json deps = slangPack.loadDependencies("deps/target-deps.json")

+-- Get the target info
+targetInfo = slangUtil.getTargetInfo()

+-- Update thet dependencies (may download packages etc) -- If there is a problem will panic with an error deps:update(targetInfo.name)

-local llvmPath = packProj.getDependencyPath("llvm")
+-- Get the path where a dependency is located. local llvmPath = packProj.getDependencyPath("llvm")
 ```

-To set a different path (than the usual external/llvm) use `-dep-path` option
+It is often useful to specify a dependency from the command line.
+Every dependency will add a command line option with the same name and '-path' suffix.
+So for example if we have a dependency `llvm` we can just set the path that we want to use via

 ```
-premake5 vs2019 --arch=x64 --deps=true --llvm-dep-path=path-to-llvm
+premake5 vs2019 --arch=x64 --deps=true --llvm-path=path-to-llvm
 ```

 # slang-util module